Keres language: Loanwords from Spanish

 European colonizers arriving in the Southwest US brought with them material culture and concepts that were unknown to the peoples living in the area.
 Words for the new ideas introduced by Spaniards were often borrowed into Keres directly from Early Modern Spanish, and a large number of these persists in Modern Keresan.

 Proto-language

-Selected Proto-Keresan reconstructions of plants, animals, and toponyms by Miller and Davis (1963):
+Selected Proto-Keresan reconstructions of plants, animals, and toponyms by Miller and Davis (1963) are given below.
+The IPA transcription is based on the authors' description.
+Underlined consonants in reconstructions refer to uncertainties by the authors regarding aspiration (p.
+312); these are shown as capitalized consonants in the IPA.